Catherine Crowley is “The Herb Lady”

 Catherine, The Herb Lady, Crowley is a self-taught, hands in the dirt, Urban Farmer who experiments and researches constantly for new and interesting edibles and old favorites.
 She was given the nickname “The Herb Lady” when vendors and then customers at farmers markets would say “go ask the herb lady” for questions on herbs.
 It stuck.

-- Desert Botanical Garden (the summer and fall of 2006 she was an expert consultant to the installation of the Herb Garden at the DBG)
+Desert Botanical Garden (the summer and fall of 2006 she was an expert consultant to the installation of the Herb Garden at the DBG); as well as various Corporation and Companies / Garden Clubs / Municipal Wellness Training / Public Education Events and other events private and public.

 Listen in and Learn About: